 The clothing a hiker wears is very important.
 In cold climates, this is especially true.
 Your attire should insulate heat.
 It should keep your body dry from any moisture.

 The best option to wear in cold climates is wool.
 It will provide the warmth your body needs even while it's wet!
 It does this by absorbing the moisture from your skin.
-Once the fabric absorbs the water, it evaporates and leaves you, the hiker, dry!
+Once the fabric absorbs the water, it evaporates and leaves you dry!